 This webcomic provides examples of:note

 - A Million Is a Statistic: Averted.
-During the story of Noah's Ark, he goes out of his way to remind us that yes, Noah's family and some animals lived on the boat, but everyone else on the planet dies.
+During the story of Noah's Ark, she goes out of her way to remind us that yes, Noah's family and some animals lived on the boat, but everyone else on the planet dies.
 Every man, woman, and child drowns around them.
 When the rainbow of peace shines over a field of skeletons, it's almost comical.

 - Anachronism Stew: Played for Laughs - Tubal is shown making all types of bronze and iron tools - including sextants, jackhammers, power drills, and power saws.